directus/v8-archive/docs/README.md

 ### Collections

-`/collections` is similar to columns, this endpoint must alter the database schema directly. @TODO
+`/collections` is similar to columns, this endpoint alters the database schema directly.

 ### Create User